aawnu/php-ga4/README.md

 ## Custom Events

 You can build your own custom events.
 All you need is to implement and fullfill the `AlexWestergaard\PhpGa4\Facade\Type\EventType` facade/interface.
-If you want ease of life features, then you can extend your event from `AlexWestergaard\PhpGa4\Helper\EventHelper` and overwrite as you see fit.
+If you want quality of life features, then you can extend your event from `AlexWestergaard\PhpGa4\Helper\EventHelper` or `AlexWestergaard\PhpGa4\Helper\EventMainHelper` and overwrite as you see fit.

 ```php
 // EventHelper implements AlexWestergaard\PhpGa4\Facade\Type\EventType
 class ExampleEvent extends AlexWestergaard\PhpGa4\Helper\EventHelper
 {